pygfx/wgpu-py/README.md

 * Use `pip wheel --no-deps .` to build a wheel.

-### Changing the upstream wgpu-native version

-* Use the optional arguments to `python download-wgpu-native.py --help` to download a different version of the upstream wgpu-native binaries.
+### Updating to a later version of WebGPU or wgpu-native

-* The file `wgpu/resources/wgpu_native-version` will be updated by the script to track which version we depend upon.
+To update to upstream changes, we use a combination of automatic code generation and manual updating.
+See [the codegen utility](codegen/README.md) for more information.

 ## Testing